 Over the years, the Firefly Arts Collective (FAC) has been proud to provide grant support to Firefly artists to enable them to express and fulfill their varied creative visions.
 These grants are intended to support and promote radically-expressive, community-based, interactive and/or collaborative projects that help define and shape the creative core of the event.

 Grant money is expected to be applied to minor maintenance / improvements and shipping costs to Vermont.
-Up to three (3) discretionary tickets can be requested; the artist(s) are expected to self-fund personal transportation and ticket costs.
+Unlike other grants, Burner Exchange Grants can pay for transportation costs for the art.
+But the artist(s) are still expected to pay for their own personal transportation and tickets.

 Summary of Deadlines